lsblakk/pystar/docs/webapp.rst

 Example User Stories
 ---------------------

 #.
-As a *poll creator*, it should be obvious and easy to create polls
+As a *poll creator*, it should be obvious and easy to create polls.
 #.
-As a *visitor*, I want stable urls so I can share my polls easily
+As a *visitor*, I want stable urls so I can share my polls easily.
 #.
 As a *voter*, it should be easy to vote on polls!
 #.
 As *VOEL*, I want polls with lots of total votes to be on the front page.
 #.
 As *VOEL*, I want to keep track of visitor information, to sell to advertisers,
    including their source ip, geography, etc.
 #.
 As a *user*, I want the application to keep track of polls I have created,
-   my voting history
+   my voting history.
+#. (many many more)

 Designing The Prototype
 ------------------------